Zuehlke/software-engineering-corner/drafts/two-way-binding-signals-and-query-params.md

 Notice that it's only creating a single signal.
 In this case to track the `firstName` query param, but we will still experience the empty UI situation, affecting all query params in general.

 When `queryParamService.get("firstName")` is executed we create a writable `queryParamValue` signal linked to the `firstName` query param.
-In this process we define two effects and they get executed immediately to keep track of their corresponding signals as we have mentioned before.
+During this process we define two effects and they get executed immediately to keep track of their corresponding signals as we have mentioned before.

 Notice how we trigger a `router.navigate` in the second effect: